How Do You Validate a Marketing Mix Model (MMM)? The Complete Guide

 Out-of-sample error under 15%

-Where do I find MMM validation metrics in each platform?
+Where do I find validation metrics in each platform?

 • R² and MAPE: OutputCollect$allSolutions